coderefinery/presentations/2026_ELIXIR_BYOC.md

 - Technical streaming setup
 - Local classroom onboarding and support

-# How can you / your organization join?
+# How can you / your organization support the project?

 <br>